 While some medical schools are moving away from specific requirements, most others have certain classes they want you to take to be eligible and competitive for admissions.
 These courses will also prepare you well for the content included on the MCAT.

-For a list of required courses, go to our Medical School Prerequisite page.
+For a list of required courses, visit our Medical School Prerequisite page.

 Taking two Reading & Composition (R&C) courses is your safest bet- even if you have placed out of them with AP credit.
-These are our writing intensive courses at Berkeley and will satisfy the one-year requirement that some medical schools may have.
-If you did not take any R&C courses, we recommend looking into classes from the following departments: English, Rhetoric, Comparative Lit and the College Writing Program.
-If you are unsure about how to fulfill the english requirement for medical school, please contact pre-health advising.
+These are our writing intensive courses at Berkeley and will satisfy the one-year requirement that most medical schools have.
+If you did not (or choose not to) take any R&C courses, we recommend looking into classes from the following departments: English, Rhetoric, Comparative Literature, and the College Writing Program.
+If you are unsure about how to fulfill the English requirement for medical school, please contact pre-health advising.